 History and Physical

 The typical clinical features include tender, largely nonpruritic, and erythematous psoriasiform eruptions that favor acral sites such as the fingers (61%), toes (39%), ears (79%), and nose (63%).
 Nail involvement is almost always present, is indistinguishable from nail changes associated with psoriasis, and is often the first sign of the condition.
 Unlike in psoriasis, the helical rim of the ear and nasal tip are affected.
 Intensive violaceous erythema, erosions, and yellowish crusts may be present.
+Rarely, bullous lesions may be present as well.
 If the underlying tumor is not treated, the eruption has been seen to extend proximally.
 As the tumor progresses, the lesions of AN may spread and may involve the cheeks, elbows, knees, and trunk.
 The most common localization of malignancies is the neck and head area.
 Approximately 39% of the underlying malignancies were squamous cell carcinomas of the pharynx, esophagus, and larynx.
 The other malignancies that are found to be associated are squamous cell carcinoma of the lung (11%), adenocarcinoma of the lung (4%), gastrointestinal adenocarcinoma (8%), genitourinary tumors (5%), and lymphomas.

 In 63% of cases, skin lesions precede the diagnosis of the tumor by approximately one year.